Articles

 Cavalleria Rusticana: an alternative analysis

-Cavalleria Rusticana [margin10] [dropcap2]M[/dropcap2]ascagni’s masterpiece is a long-time favourite of mine so I have to apologize in advance for carving it up.
+Cavalleria Rusticana [margin10] 1ascagni’s masterpiece is a long-time favourite of mine so I have to apologize in advance for carving it up.
 Whether you see it for the first time or the twenty first time, my warped account may make it … well … different for you.
 I hope so.
 The Opera is set in deepest rural Sicily where passions run high; tempers fall short & violent; and the favourite toys are shotguns and sharp, metal pointy things.
 The favourite leisure activity is; well, you are about to find out.
 Remember, we are in the land of the Godfathers where honour is taken seriously and whatever you know, you keep quiet about it.

 The action takes place on one Easter morning about 120 years ago in a small village where everyone knows everyone else.